AODocs-Dev/api-documentation/aodocs-staging.altirnao.com/Guides/20-Authentication/00-Overview.md

 The quickest way to get started is with the security code method, but it can be used only on AODocs APIs, not Google Drive APIs.

-If you need Google Drive API access, you have to use OAuth 2.0.
+If you need Google Drive API access, you have to use an access token.

-Finally, if you need robust and secure access to AODocs API without being able to access Drive APIs, you have the option of JWT.
+Finally, if you need robust and secure access to AODocs API without being able to access Drive APIs, you have the option of ID tokens.

 See [additional authentication use cases](https://drive.google.com/a/altirnao.com/open?id=1VN1XZqFUCHNNG7Ya278gFxx4jaIp-6LKAs17JEoedhY).